chef/chef-web-docs/content/install_supermarket.md

     Where:

     - `"chef_server_url"` should contain the FQDN of your Chef Infra Server.
-Note that if you're using a non-standard SSL port, this much be appended to the URL.
+Note that if you're using a non-standard TLS/SSL port, this much be appended to the URL.
 For example:
         `https://chefserver.mycompany.com:65400`
     - `"chef_oauth2_app_id"` should contain the `"uid"` value from